 - Developer demographics, population, and product preferences

 - Development software as a predictor of future deployment trends

 - Cloud and server application platforms and environments

 - Mobile and web application development tools and practices

 - Open source software and business models

-- Model-driven application platforms
+- Low-code and model-driven application platforms

-- Developer tool chains and workflows
+- Developer toolchains and workflows

-- Product positioning, monetization, and pricing models
+- Developer product positioning, marketing, business models, monetization, and pricing models

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.